-1. Underlying Assets
+1. Underlying Asset Analysis

+For traditional assets like residential mortgage loans, auto loans, and credit card receivables, payments to the bondholders are made from interest and principal payments received from the underlying assets, which are a pool of loans.
 An analysis of underlying assets, in most cases, involves determining the expected loss of the assets in a base-case scenario, without taking into account any structural and/or other risk-mitigating factors.
 The base-case loss is used as a reference for levels at which credit enhancement is required for the debt issue to achieve the target credit rating.
-For traditional assets like residential mortgage loans, auto loans, and credit card receivables, payments to the bondholders are made from interest and principal payments received from the underlying assets, which are a pool of loans.
-Therefore, the credit quality of the underlying obligors is the key determinant of the base-case expected loss.
-However, for the repacks, the issue rating normally reflects the rating on the underlying security and/or the derivative counterparty, whichever is lower.